Senior Living Sales Tips: How to Engage Prospects Online

-Here are five tips to increase engagement and conversions.
+Here are five senior living sales tips to increase engagement and conversions.

-Your prospects don’t come to your website because they want to hear your “story,” meet your team, or read your mission statement.
+Your prospects don’t come to your senior living website because they have nothing better to do.
 They come because they have a compelling need or concern, many questions, and a desire to connect with helpful resources to guide their decision-making journey.

 So make sure you put the most relevant and helpful info front and center on your most trafficked pages, particularly the home page.
 Include calls-to-action that will lead people to helpful resources they can download.
 Make sure FAQs are easily accessible in the navigation (better yet, include a Live Chat feature so you can address their questions in real-time).

 Senior Living Sales Tip #2: Create Content for All Stages in The Buyer’s Journey.

 Ninety percent of website visitors are not sales qualified.
 Prospects in the Awareness Stage are looking for basic information (e.g., What are the options?
 What’s included?
 Can I afford it?).

 When they move into the Consideration Stage, they are weighing pros and cons and transitional issues (e.g., Is home or community the best setting?
 What will we do with all the stuff?
 Is the family on board?
 How do we broach the subject with Mom/ Dad?).

 By the time prospects move into the Decision Stage, urgency replaces ambivalence and the conversation shifts to timing and location (e.g., Which community is going to be the best fit? what funding sources can we tap into?
 How do we make a smooth transition?).

 To meet prospects where they are, your website must offer a range of content types to consume throughout the journey and multiple CTAs (calls to action) to advance leads.
 You’ll want to gate some content, but you should also “un-gate” some content as well.
 Blogs make great un-gated content (we recommend two to four original educational blog posts per month).
 Offering downloadable activity calendars, menus, and newsletters works well, too.